nikhil00shinde/react-native-basic-/components/README.md

 With Expo Router, simply change the `Stack` in your layout file the `Tabs`.
 - Use `tabBarIcon: ({color,size}) => ()` to return the icon that you want to render,
 - In the parent `Tabs` you can add `screenOptions={{ tabBarActiveColor: theme.colorCerulean}}`

+##### Nested Navigation
+- You can nest navigations pretty much infinitely: a stack, a stack within a tab, a tab within a stack within a screen.

+- Note that a common side effect of stacking navigator is that every navigator comes with a header by default so you end up with many headers.
+To get around this, hide the header you don't need.
+In our case, let's hide the header in the root index file and ensure the new header has the correct title `headerShown: false`

+- Increase the touchable area `Presseable component - hitSlop props`